paulgrove/rapid-mongo/README.md

 `dbpath` - The location for `mongod` to store the database.
 Defaults to the `installPath + "/data"`.
 This parameter is optional.

+### downloadDir

+`downloadDir` - Location to download mongo package to.

+### deleteTemporaryFiles

+`deleteTemporaryFiles` - Boolean, set to true to remove files after install.

 ### port